-I am absolutely in love with the finished product, and could not be happier that I have the trendy cement tile look in my home as a result of using this awesome stencil set.
+I am absolutely in love with the finished product, and could not be happier that I have the trendy cement tile look in my home as a result of stenciling my fireplace tile.

 I think this stenciled tile fireplace makeover was a huge success!
 Although I loved the look of my fireplace before, I am even more in love with it now.
 The subtle character the stenciled tile adds brings it up a notch, in my opinion.

-If you want to get the cement tile look for less or want to add some pattern to plain or ugly tile in your home, I would definitely recommend checking out Royal Design Studio’s tile stencil kits and giving your tile a makeover, too!
+If you want to get the cement tile look for less or want to add some pattern to plain or ugly fireplace tile, I definitely recommend checking out Royal Design Studio’s tile stencil kits and giving your tile a makeover, too!